XanDev3/odin-blog-api/README.md

 ### Setting up environment variables

 - Populate `.env` located in server with the following environment variables:
   - `PORT`: Your node server will run on this port.
-Default is 3001.
+Default is 3000.
 If you want to use a different port, make sure to update it in client's `.env` file.
   - `NODE_ENV`: Default is `development`.
   - `MONGODB_URI`: Update the placeholders with your running MongoDB instance's data.
+  - `JWT_SECRET`: Secret to sign and validate jwt tokens passed to clients.
   - `ADMIN_USERNAME`: The username for built-in user to enter to have management abilities for the blog.
   - `ADMIN_PASSWORD`: The password for the built-in user.
 - Update the environment variables and save the file.